kevin-fang/lightning-eye-classifier/README.md

 First, clone the GitHub repository with `git clone --recursive https://github.com/kevin-fang/lightning-eye-classifier`.
 The `--recursive` is important as the tile-searching script is in a submodule.

-There are three ways to run the classifier:
+There are three ways to run the classifier.
+A Dockerfile has been provided in `docker/` as well as instructions for running through Docker.

 #### Run the Python scripts by themselves:
 1. Navigate to `src/`.